 RAIL PROJECT: ANEEJ Calls for Full-Scale Investigation into the $15 Billion MoU between NDDC, US firm.

 BENIN CITY, NIGERIA.
-May 10, 2023… The Africa Network for Environment and Economic Justice, ANEEJ, has called on the Federal Government to, as a matter of urgency, commission a full-scale investigation into the alleged $15 billion Memorandum of Understanding (MoU) between the Niger Delta Development Commission (NDDC) and a US firm, Atlanta Global Resources Inc. for a mega rail project.
+May 10, 2023… The Africa Network for Environment and Economic Justice, ANEEJ, anchor of the anti-corruption cluster of SCALE project has called on the Federal Government to, as a matter of urgency, commission a full-scale investigation into the alleged $15 billion Memorandum of Understanding (MoU) between the Niger Delta Development Commission (NDDC) and a US firm, Atlanta Global Resources Inc. for a mega rail project.

 The Executive Director of ANEEJ, the Rev. David Ugolor, made the call in a swift reaction to a statement issued by the Chairman of the NDDC governing board recently, in which she disowned the said MoU for the construction of a Mega rail project across the Niger Delta, from Lagos to Calabar, as “illegal” and “shady” because, according to the Chairperson, it lacks NDDC board authorization and FEC approval.